Peru travel advice

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

-Penalties for possession, use or trafficking of illegal drugs are strict.
+Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect lengthy jail sentences, regardless of the amount of narcotics seized at arrest.

 Peruvian law strictly prohibits the export of antiques and artefacts (huacos) from pre-colonial civilizations.
-Travellers who purchase reproductions of colonial or pre-colonial art should buy only from reputable dealers and should insist upon documentation from Peru's National Institute of Culture showing that the object is a reproduction and may be exported.
+Purchase reproductions of colonial or pre-colonial art from reputable dealers only and insist on obtaining documentation from Peru's National Institute of Culture to prove that the object is a reproduction and may be exported.